May 22, 2023

 There are countless things your business might need from its credit card account.
 Think about what those needs are before you compare your options.

-Not all business credit cards are created equal.
-Each lender is free to set their own fees, terms, and benefits for card membership.
-As such, it’s important to compare your options carefully.
 As you do, consider the factors that are likely to have the largest impact on your business.
 For example, you should pay close attention to fees, rewards, interest rates, bonuses, and features that will help you grow your business.

 Fees

 When choosing a business credit card for your LLC, consider your primary business needs and expenses and how much cash you may need access to at any given time.
-Even though each credit card issuer sets its own fee structure, there are fee-free options like Ramp that help start-ups and small businesses access the capital they need affordably.
+Even though each credit card issuer sets its own fee structure, there are annual fee-free options like Ramp that help start-ups and small businesses access the capital they need affordably.

 Rewards